Pre-order the first book on the films of Joachim Trier

 FAQs about The Worst Person in the World

-Many of the answers to these questions about The Worst Person in the World are based on our extensive interviews with the entire filmmaking team, which will appear in full in our forthcoming ebook on Trier’s work.
+The answers to these questions are largely based on our extensive interviews with the entire filmmaking team.
+These will appear in full in our forthcoming ebook on Trier’s work, which you can pre-order today.
+Some of these insights also appear in The Joachim Trier Audio Commentaries which are available now.

 Reinsve’s first screen role was in Oslo, August 31st, in which she shared several scenes with Anders Danielsen Lie and shot for nine days though had few lines.
 Reinsve played the twentysomething date of Anders’s friend.
 She has since worked in Norwegian TV and theatre, as well as in a few films.
 The Worst Person in the World was written for her specifically.